 In the weeks running up to Christmas, New York becomes a winter wonderland poised to make all your festive dreams come true.

-With a number of magical events taking place from November till January, here are a few of our favourites from the charmingly quirky to the most famous...
+With a number of magical events taking place from November till January, here are a few of our favourite things to do from the charmingly quirky to the most famous.

 Too many fairy lights to count

-Spot a few celebrities and watch this year’s traditional Norway Spruce light up with over 30,000 twinkling lights at the flick of a switch at the popular Rockefeller Center in Midtown Manhattan.
-If you’d rather skip the crowds and take it in another day then they’re lit until 11.30pm at night through Christmas, it’s taken down just after the first week of January.
+Spot a few celebrities and watch this year’s traditional Norway Spruce light up with over 30,000 twinkling lights at the flick of a switch at the popular Rockefeller Center on the 30th of November.
+If you’d rather skip the crowds and take it in another day, then they’re lit from 6am to midnight throughout Christmas and it’s taken down just after the first week of January.
 Of course, you could always just go and see the tree at Trump Tower in front of the waterfall in the lobby.

 Parade the streets

-Don’t forget Macy’s Thanksgiving Day Parade, an institution for over 90 years.
-Join millions on the street of New York and watch performers, clowns, marching bands, floats and floating balloons including Spiderman and friends.
+Macy’s Thanksgiving Day Parade has been an institution for over 90 years.
+Join millions on the streets of New York on November 23rd and watch performers, clowns, marching bands, floats and floating balloons including Spiderman and friends.
 We recommend catching them being inflated along the perimeter of the Museum of Natural History on the Upper West Side (but we didn’t tell you that!)
-While you’re at the museum, stop inside to the annual Origami Holiday Tree.
+While you’re at the museum, stop inside to see the annual Origami Holiday Tree.